jodadoj/card-game/README.md

 Important to note which evidence is binding and viewable by Mammon in this way as some "crimes" can't be proven

-Players have no input beyond the choice of what to look for and whether they believe someone is guilty or innocent before evidence is counted
+Dammed have no input beyond the choice of what to look for and whether they believe someone is guilty or innocent before evidence is counted

 Those who lose the bet lose half the pot